avalanche123/dbbenchmark/README.md

 Test report
 ===========

-First of all, see [how to install](docs/install.md)
+To have the following metrics, we launched siege like that : siege -b -c10 -t5S http://local.dbbenchmark.com/1-write/cassandra-ext.php

-We launch a siege like that : siege -b -c10 -t5S http://local.dbbenchmark.com/1-write/cassandra-ext.php
+To know more, see [how to install](docs/install.md)

 1) Write